krutik201/book-store-api-express/README.md

-# Minimal User Handling using Express.js and PostgreSQL
+# Book store api using Express.js and PostgreSQL

 ## Getting Started